 Swiss sat on the edge of his grandmother’s bed.
 None of it made sense, but yet, things began to make more sense than ever.
 The muffins.
 “Still,” Swiss whispered, feeling the sting of his slashes shouting something else at the same time.
 “She wouldn’t have hurt me.”

 Changed, Swiss thought.
-His grandmother changed into a wolf and then tried to eat him.
+His grandmother transformed into a wolf and then tried to kill him.

 “I’m really glad you spied me in the woods today,” the woodsman continued, “If not, I wouldn’t have had the opportunity to try those muffins.
 The taste of parsnips confirmed my suspicions, and since there was a full moon, I feared for your safety.
 I really hoped I’d be able to take her in alive.”
 The woodsman shook his head.
 “I’m really sorry about your grandma.
-You do realize that more than just your life was in jeopardy tonight.
-She was a wild animal, and there would have been no way to tame her, no matter how much silverweed she ate.”
+But I hope you realize that more than your life was in jeopardy tonight.”
 With that, the woodsman stuck his head out the door and told the men to come back in.